-Top Banks in Italy
+Overview of Banks in Italy

 The Bank of Italy, which is a public-law institution under the regulation of European and national legislation, supervises financial institutions and banks in Italy.
 The Italian central bank is an important member of the Eurosystem, which comprises the European Central Bank and national central banks in the eurozone.
 There are three main types of credit institutions and banks in Italy, including:

-With over 8,500 branches, Unicredit provides banking products such as retail and private banking, corporate and investment banking, finance leasing, factoring and insurance through a joint venture.
+With over 8,500 branches, Unicredit provides banking products such as retail and private banking, corporate and investment banking, finance leasing, factoring, and insurance through a joint venture.
 It also owns one of the highest market shares in the region due to its strategic position in Western and Eastern Europe.

-Net income: 5.47 billion euros (2017)
+Net income: EUR -2.79 billion (2020)

-Total assets: 836.79 billion euros (2017)
+Total assets: EUR 942.17 billion (3/2021)

 Intesa Sanpaolo is the outcome of the merger between Banca Intesa and Sanpaolo IMI in 2007.
-The Italian banking group provides investment banking, investment management, private banking, public finance and retail banking products and services.
+The Italian banking group provides investment banking, investment management, private banking, public finance, and retail banking products and services.

-Net income: 7.35 billion euros (2017)
+Net income: EUR 3.28 billion (2020)